neuroinformatics-unit/HowTo/_sources/programming/SLURM-arguments.md.txt

 ### Standard Output File
 - *Name:* `--output`
 - *Alias:* `-o`
 - *Description:* Defines the file where the standard output (STDOUT) will be written.
-In the examples scripts, it's set to slurm.%N.%j.out, where %N is the node name and %j is the job ID.
+In the example script above, it's set to slurm.%x.%N.%j.out, where %x is the job name, %N is the node name and %j is the job ID.
-- *Example values:* `slurm.%N.%j.out`, `slurm.MyAwesomeJob.out`
+- *Example values:* `slurm.%x.%N.%j.out`, `slurm.MyAwesomeJob.out`

 :::{note}
 This file contains the output of the commands executed by the job (i.e. the messages that normally gets printed on the terminal).